Twyford, Buckinghamshire: Amenities

 Twyford's one public house is The Crown Inn.
-There used to be three, but both The Red Lion and The Seven Stars were closed and converted in the past 15 years.
+There used to be three, but The Red Lion was converted and closed in 1994 and The Seven Stars was converted and closed soon after.

 Twyford Church of England School is a mixed, voluntary controlled infants' school for the 4–11 age range.
 The school once taught as few as 25 pupils, but has since recovered to its highest class numbers ever, at just over 100.

+Twyford Village Stores is a community shop and coffee shop ran by volunteers.
+A community shop opened on Main Street, however the community shop then moved into a temporary building after closing in 2010.
+Twyford Village Stores replaced this building as the location for the community shop in 2014, after being unveiled by John Bercow, the former local MP.